A Brief History

 Breakfast cereal magnate W.K.
 Kellogg deeded 813 acres of land located three miles south of the Voorhis campus to the state of California in 1949.

 In 1956, 508 students and 44 faculty and staff moved from San Dimas to the Kellogg campus.
 In a first for the all-male campus, 329 women joined the student body in 1961.
 The Pomona campus separated from the San Luis Obispo campus in 1966 and became California State Polytechnic College, Kellogg Campus.
 University status was granted in 1972.

 Today, the campus covers 1,438 acres and is the second largest in area among the California State University’s 23 campuses.
-More than 3,000 faculty and staff support the education of 21,000 students.
+About 2,700 faculty and staff support the education of 22,000 students.